davidliwei/PS/README.md

     >source('ps_demo.R')

 to run the demo.
-The key steps of PS calculation involves the following two functions.
-In the first step, use assign_cell_identity function to identify the perturbed gene for each cell:

-    rds_object<-assign_cell_identity(bc_frame,rds_object)

-This function assigns each cell a perturbation label, based on the expressions of sgRNAs.

-The second step involves calculating PS scores using the following command:
+The key steps of PS calculation involves calculating PS scores using the following command:

     eff_object <- scmageck_eff_estimate(rds_object, bc_frame, perturb_gene='TP53',
                                     non_target_ctrl = 'NonTargetingControlGuideForHuman')

+where you need to provide 4 required parameters:

+* rds_object: a seurate object
+* bc_frame: a barcode table
+* perturb_gene: the gene label to be perturbed
+* non_target_ctrl: the negative control label

 The return values of this function include the PS score matrix, and a new RDS object containing the PS scores of perturbations as a column in metadata: